Carlos-R197/MorseCodeToTextClojure/README.md

-# kata1_clojure
+# Morse code to text Clojure

-A Clojure project that transform morde code into plain text.
+A Clojure project that transforms morse code into plain text.